About the JAC

 To better serve Elbert and Lincoln counties, the JAC collaborates with the Elbert County Interagency Oversight Group and the 18th Judicial District Senate Bill 94 program through Rural Intervention Specialized Case Management (RISC).
 The RISC Case Manager provides JAC services locally in Elbert and Lincoln counties.
 Click here for more information on RISC

-We are excited to announce our Community Training Series for 2012; serving the community with workshops geared at helping parents, teachers, counselors, law enforcement, and all other professionals working with youth.
+We are excited to announce our Community Training Series; serving the community with workshops geared at helping parents, teachers, counselors, law enforcement, and all other professionals working with youth.
 Please visit our Community Trainings page for information on upcomming trainings.

 For more program infpormation, call a Specialist 24-hours a day, seven days a week at 720-874-3381.
 To email a question or concern contact the JAC at email@example.com.